Scroll down for a FREE, full color guide to Construction Materials, home improvements, architecture, and more.

 above image credit: wayne-dalton.com

-ROMAN OGEE BIT: A type of drill bit used with a router.
+ROMAN OGEE BIT: A type of drill bit used with a router to manipulate construction materials such as wood.

 above image credit: rockler.com